min2ha/ukwa-site/content/target/26188/index.en.md

   "subject": "UK General Election 2015"
 }

-# National Federation of Builders: Manifesto 2015: Smarter Building for Britain

 The National Federation of Builders (NFB) is a United Kingdom trade association representing the interests of small and medium-sized building contractors in England and Wales.